edc/bass/README.md

 ```fish
 fisher edc/bass
 ```
-You are recommened to use Fisherman > 2.0.
+You are recommended to use Fisherman > 2.0.

 ## Using [fundle](https://github.com/tuvistavie/fundle)